anxosanchez/LOVEDISTANCE/markdown/text.md

 * Plain text editors are free, light and portable.
 If you are authoring in plain text file, you know exactly what you are editing.
 * If you need your document in different formats, for example, pdf, slides, etc.

----

-# Semantics vs Format
+## Semantics vs Format

 * Texts consist of chapters and sections, plain text and emphasized text, figures and citations, quotes, and lists.
 * Semantic elements are visualized by different fonts, bold and italic text, different font sizes, and we do not directly see the semantic structure.
 * Most word processors separate semantics from formatting.
-* Using WYSIWYG word processors doesn’t prevent you from structuring your documents as semantic units—they.
+* Using WYSIWYG word processors doesn’t prevent you from structuring your documents as semantic units.

----

-# Preprocessing Documents
+## Preprocessing Documents

 - There are a lot of options in order to process documents before convert them into a final output.
 - There are a lot of tools that will work well with plain text and markdown as preprocessors.
 - Preprocessing documents often require a few programming skills, so it might not be the first thing to learn about markdown

----

-# Concepts
+## Concepts

 - First, we can learn about:
   - Files